KingImereda/A-Sentiment-Analysis-Solution-of-the-US-Presidential-Election/README.md

 ##### Using The Auto Create Report.

 - Move back to your workspace.
-- In your workspace, you will seethe drop-down of all the resources you have created in your workspace.
+- In your workspace, you will see the drop-down of all the resources you have created in your workspace.
 - select the Semantic Model.
 - At the top, under "Discover Business Insights", click on the drop-down arrow on "Explore this Data"--> choose "Auto Create Report" option.